Run Firefox on a VPS Using X11 Forwarding via SSH

 On macOS

-If you use Homebrew, you can install it directly with:
+Alternatively, if you use Homebrew, you can install it directly:

 brew install --cask xquartz